t2trg/t2trg.github.io/index.md

 Join the [mailing list](https://www.irtf.org/mailman/listinfo/t2trg) and the upcoming meetings to participate.

 T2TRG employs an open membership policy towards all interested researchers and engineers to participate in the work: joining the mailing list is really all you need to do to become a T2TRG member.
+(We have a [policy][cfp] for sending Call for Papers and similar announcements to the mailing list.)

+[cfp]: CFP-POLICY.md

 ### Upcoming Meetings